 Take a look at pictures of their native habitat so you know what to aim for.

 Any large rocks or heavy items should be placed on the bottom and any substrate should be added around it.
 Your uromastyx will dig, resulting in decorations falling over and harming your pet.

 Bioactive setups are great for uromastyx.
 You can plant edible plants and save yourself from changing the substrate.
 You will need to scoop out any poop or urate, but it should stay clean.

 Bioactive enclosures are also very nice to look at.

 If you like, you can also use multiple substrates.
 While this doesn’t look as nice, it can make it easier for you.
-You can use paper towel, tile, or stone on the hot side.
+You can use a paper towel, tile, or stone on the hot side.
 Use some hides and a good basking spot.

 The middle can be stone or tile.
 This should have a hide and a space to place the food.
 You can also put a water dish here or on the cool side.

-The cool side should have deep substrate for digging.
+The cool side should have a deep substrate for digging.
 You can offer a hide or allow your pet to dig its own.
 This is a bit easier to clean since you have less substrate to change every month.

 You can also do all tile, stone, or paper towels.
 Be sure to add plenty of hides and decorations.
 This will help your pet feel more secure.

 Fake plants are great, or you can add safe plants in pots.
 Adding rocks and caves will help your pet feel more secure.
 Be sure to add at least one humid hide.